 Popular real estate near Los Angeles, CA (Watts)

-Watts is a densely urban neighborhood (based on population density) located in Los Angeles, California.
+Watts is an urban neighborhood (based on population density) located in Los Angeles, California.

 Watts real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and townhomes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Watts neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built between 1970 and 1999.